Skip to content

 All work provided should be something that can be done by pupils outside of school.

 Schools should have a strategy for reintegrating pupils after a suspension/fixed term exclusion.
-In many cases there will be a reintegration meeting when your child or young person goes back.
 At this meeting it is important to look at how you, your child and the school can all work together to try to avoid problems in the future.

 If you have not been offered a meeting